saltyorg/docs/docs/sandbox/apps/wireguard.md

 The password provisioned is your Saltbox password.

-## Basics

-- Use the Web UI to configure your clients.
+Use the Web UI to configure your clients.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->